sooparkdev/UW-TeamProject---Food-For-Families/Specifications.md

 <li> Footer </li>
 </ul>

--In the navigation bar, our website/team name is adjusted at the center, with four buttons as well: Home page, Food Near You page, Submission Form page, Favorites page, and Settings which I will explain more in detail below.
+-In the navigation bar, our website/team name is adjusted at the center, with four buttons as well: Home page, Food Near You page Submission Form page, Favorites page, and Settings which I will explain more in detail below.
 These buttons are on all the other pages as well so that it is more convenient for the users to switch between tabs. <br>
 -In the body of the Home page, users can either go to the Food Near You, Favorites, or Submission Form page. <br>
 -In the footer, information about our organization is presented to the users.